Semantically Reflected Programs: The Type System

-Induction hypothesis 1: \( \forall n.~|\mathsf{Prog}| = n \Rightarrow \big(\vdash \mathsf{Prog} \Rightarrow \bigcup_{\mathtt{C} \in \classtable_\mathsf{Prog}} \mu(\mathtt{C}) \cup \mathcal{K}_\SMOL\text{ is consistent}\big) \) \begin{description} \item[Induction base $n=0$:] In this case, the classtable is empty and the lifting consist only of $\mathcal{K}_\SMOL$.
+\end{lemma} \begin{proof} Let $|\mathsf{Prog}|$ be the number of classes in a program.
+Let $|\mathsf{Class}|$ be the number of fields and methods within a class.
+We prove the theorem by induction on $n = |\mathsf{Prog}|$. \begin{description} \item[Induction hypothesis 1:] \( \forall n.~|\mathsf{Prog}| = n \Rightarrow \big(\vdash \mathsf{Prog} \Rightarrow \bigcup_{\mathtt{C} \in \classtable_\mathsf{Prog}} \mu(\mathtt{C}) \cup \mathcal{K}_\SMOL\text{ is consistent}\big) \) \item[Induction base $n=0$:] In this case, the class table is empty and the lifting consist only of $\mathcal{K}_\SMOL$.
 This set of axioms is consistent, as is easily shown by inputing it into a DL reasoner. \item[Induction step $n>0$:] Before we continue, we observe the structure of the lifted class table: Besides additional axioms stemming from the subclass relation, it is saturated, i.e., no new axioms can be derived.
 Furthermore, it contains no counting axioms, as the only axioms that limit the number of members of a concept are in $\mathit{close}$.
 Thus, there are only 4 ways to make the knowledge graph inconsistent: (1) violating a domain axiom, (2) violating a range axiom, (3) violating a disjointness axiom, and (4) violating a set axiom from $\mathit{close}$.
 Note that all of these inconsistencies do involve more than one axiom, but each inconsistency must involve (at least) one of the above.

 We remind that the axioms generated from lifting a class are as follows. \begin{owlframe} Individual: $\progpre{\mathtt{C}}$ Facts: a $\smolpre{\mathtt{Class}}$, $\smolpre{\mathtt{hasName}}$ "C", [$\smolpre{\mathtt{subClass}}$ $\progpre{\mathtt{D}}$], // if $\mathtt{C}$ extends $\mathtt{D}$ [$\smolpre{\mathtt{subClass}}$ $\smolpre{\mathtt{Any}}$], // otherwise $\smolpre{\mathtt{hasMethod}}$ $\progpre{\mathtt{m}_1}$, $\dots$, $\smolpre{\mathtt{hasMethod}}$ $\progpre{\mathtt{m}_n}$, $\smolpre{\mathtt{hasField}}$ $\progpre{\mathtt{f}_1}$, $\dots$, $\smolpre{\mathtt{hasField}}$ $\progpre{\mathtt{f}_k}$